Last Updated: December 5, 2025

 Cognism’s pricing isn’t transparent, so you’ll need to request a custom quote, which can be frustrating if you’re trying to budget or compare options quickly.
 The platform also tends to be on the pricier side, making it less accessible for smaller teams or startups.

-If you prefer a DIY approach and aren’t afraid of work, you can try implementing your own Clay alternative with inexpensive tools.
+If you prefer a DIY approach and aren’t afraid of some setup work, you can implement your own Clay-like system with inexpensive tools.

-As an example, I decided to build my own lead gen system from scratch using N8N, Google Sheets, and open AI APIs.
+As an example, I decided to build my own lead gen system from scratch using N8N, Google Sheets, and various APIs.
 This isn’t some half-baked hack either.
 I built a fully automated system that scrapes leads, enriches data, finds emails, and even drafts personalized outreach – all on autopilot.

 What This System Does